Blazor is Awesome

 Blazor is awesome because:

 Blazor allows you to write web apps with C#, end to end.
 One programming language for the entire solution.
-You don't need to use Javascript.
-You CAN use Javascript if you want but you don't have to.
-As a programming language, Javascript leaves much to be desired.
+You don't need to use JavaScript.
+You CAN use JavaScript if you want but you don't have to.
+As a programming language, JavaScript leaves much to be desired.
 C# is vastly superior.
-Typescript tries to fix the problems with Javascript but I think C# is still better.
+TypeScript tries to fix the problems with JavaScript but I think C# is still better.
+Also, combining HTML and C# on the same page greatly simplifies the data transfers (compared to MS MVC and Razor Pages).

 Time to Market.
 As a developer and consultant, this is a big deal.
 Using Blazor and Azure I can loft simple applications, with authentication, in about a day.
 No other programming language makes me that productive.
 This is important because 'Time to Market' translates directly into money, and at the end of the day money is what everybody wants.
 I have been a Razor Pages developer for years, but Blazor makes me more productive.